MikkelGodsk/dtu_mlops_exam_project/reports/README.md

 >
 > Answer:

-We have organized our CI into 3 separate files: one for doing unittesting, one for running isort testing and one for running flake8.
-The isort and flake8 test is only run on the Ubuntu operating system and the python version 3.8, the unittesting is also run on the windows operating system and python version 3.10.
+We have organized our continues integration into three separate files: one for doing unittesting, one for running isort testing and one for running flake8.
+The isort test and the flake8 test are only run on the Ubuntu operating system and the python version 3.8.
+The unittesting is also run on the windows operating system and python version 3.10.
+Here we also make use of caching to speed up the process.

 ## Running code and tracking experiments